-Every delegate will have a 1 hour one-to-one coaching session to reinforce learning and discuss an action plan on their personal growth.
+Every delegate will have a follow up online 1 hour one-to-one coaching session to reinforce learning and discuss an action plan on their personal growth following the programme.

 "It was a really great training event - loads of practical advice that I can put into place straight away." - Celia Moran, Press and Communications Manager